thebestfella/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-Make a histogram of the `total number of steps` taken each day and Calculate and report the `mean` and `median` total number of steps taken per day.
+Draw histogram of the `total number of steps` taken each day after missing values being replaced.

 ```r
 hist(plot3_data,